Aark-Digital/funding-fee-arbitrageur/README.md

 # marketConfig.ts

-To generate MARKET_PARAMS, Run below script and then Copy & Paste string 'market config string section' to .env
+To generate MARKET_PARAMS, Run below script and then Copy & Paste string 'MARKET_PARAMS string'section to .env

 ```
 import { checkObjectKeys } from "src/utils/env";